unicef-drp/GeoSight-OS-Documentation/src/user/guide/creating-projects.md

 Types of Indicator Layers include:

+### Single Layers
-    a.
-Single Layers are for visualizing single and simple indicators.
+Visualizing single and simple indicators.
 They are the base type of Indicator Layer, and simply display one dataset and within the chosen reference dataset.

+### Multi-Indicator Layers
-    b.
-Multi-Indicator Layers are analysis tools that visualize multiple layer values in proportion to one another via pie or bar charts.
+Analysis tools that visualize multiple layer values in proportion to one another via pie or bar charts.

-    c.
     When defining this style, users will be prompted to select the desired indicators as well as determine one appropriate color for that indicator.

+### Dynamic Layers
-    d.
-Dynamic Layers are customizable layers that can be created by using a custom expression tailored by user feedback.
+Customizable layers that can be created by using a custom expression tailored by user feedback.

-    e.
     Users will be prompted to define SQL expressions that allow for data to be filtered and selected from other datasets for visualization.

+### Related Tables
-    f.
-Related Tables are layers that allow for Splicing and the manipulation of previously uploaded related tables.
+Layers that allow for Splicing and the manipulation of previously uploaded related tables.
 See Related Tables for more details.

-    g.
+### Configure Layers
 The Configure option allows for project specific visualization adjustments.
 This can be useful when the indicator default does not fit your needs.

         i.
 General allows users to adjust metadata and available administrative levels.